-The first thing you need to confirm to us is who you are requesting Company Authority for.
-In other words is it for you individually or for your organisation.
+First you'll need to confirm who you're requesting Company Authority for; is it for you individually, or for your organisation?

-For example if you are a director of the company, select the individual option followed by the option of director.
-A list of the company's directors will then appear and you will need to indicate which director you are.
+For example, if you're a director of the company, select the individual option followed by the director option.
+You'll be shown a list of the company's directors and you'll need to indicate which director you are.

-You are now able to move on to the next step ‘confirming authority’.
+You'll then be able to move on to the next step, ‘confirming authority’.

 - Use the existing company key

 If your company has a company key, the easiest way to confirm to the Companies Office that you should have Company Authority is to provide the company key.
-If you have forgotten your company key use the automated service to retrieve it.
+If you've forgotten your company key, use the automated service to retrieve it.
 Company keys are only relevant to companies incorporated before 28 June 2010.

 - Request authority from an existing Company Authority holder

-The second way to confirm that you should be granted Company Authority is to request it from someone that already has Company Authority for the company (please see Note 1 below).
-When you use this option the system will notify the existing holder and ask them to either accept or reject the request.
+Alternatively you can request authority from someone that already has Company Authority for that company (please see Note 1 below).
+When you use this option, the system will notify the existing holder and ask them to either accept or reject the request.

 1 Note | A director who has established their own Company Authority can grant authority to other directors or authorised persons.
 An authorised person who has established their own Company Authority can only grant authority to the company's directors.